duckdb-faiss-ext/duckdb-faiss-ext/README.md

  - `data`: A table with one or 2 columns.
 If there is only one column, this is the data column, and ids are creatd by faiss if possible.
 If there are 2 columns, the first is the id column of an integer type, and the second column is the data column.
 The data column most be a list of length equal to the index dimension
  - `name`: The name of the index that should be added to.

-`faiss_add` always retrains the index, and keeps a copy of all the data for later retraining, unless previously trained with `faiss_manual_train`.
-If retraining in undesired, or if memory usage is important, use `faiss_manual_train` for more control over training.
+`faiss_add` retrains the index and keeps a copy of all the data for later retraining, unless previously trained with `faiss_manual_train`.
+If retraining is not desired or memory is limited, use `faiss_manual_train` for more control over training.

 ### faiss\_manual\_train